HyperbolicBubble/Cochraine/README.md

 Then run it!
 Couldn't be simpler, could it?
 (Oh, and make sure you're not sufficating it with closed ports).

 ## Building your own pod
 Much like Voyager, we host the facilities for you to build your own pod if you're not happy with the fleet issued ones.

-Please read the documentation for available methods.
+All received messages are put into an internal message queue system, which is then distrubuted via event emitters to all the loaded pods.

 ## Links
 * [Cochraine Live main channel](http://twitch.tv/hyperbolicbubble)